MicrosoftDocs/quantum-docs/articles/optimization-parallel-tempering.md

 ---
-title: Parallel Tempering
+title: Parallel tempering
-description: This document provides a basic guide about how to use Parallel Tempering solver in Azure Quantum.
+description: This document provides a basic guide about how to use parallel tempering solver in Azure Quantum.
 author: haohaiyu
 ms.author: hay
 ms.date: 01/12/2021